CamR504/CPE2025_Project/README.md

 SW (Comments & Fixed the order of parameters in the decoding section) SLT (Adjusted some comments and fixed encoding locations for Rd and Rt) OR (Commented and formatted)
+MFHI (Fixed opcode assignment and adjusted comments) MFLO (Fixed opcode assignment and adjusted comments)

 TO DO:
-MFHI, MFLO, MULT, ORI, SLTI
+MULT, ORI, SLTI